-Despite the massive size of Google’s index (revealed at 400 billion docs and counting), the volcanic surge of AI-generated content has caused it to face limitations.
+Despite the massive size of Google’s index (revealed at 400 billion docs and counting), the rising volume of AI-generated content has caused it to face limitations.

 This means that fewer pages on your site may actually make it onto Google’s SERPs for people to find organically.